-COVID-19 UPDATE: At UBC Sauder Executive Education, we remain committed to supporting your ongoing professional development needs during these challenging times.
-For the latest updates, please visit our COVID-19 information page.
+At UBC Sauder Executive Education, we remain committed to supporting your ongoing professional development needs in face of challenging circumstances.
+For the latest updates, please visit our information page.

 Fundamentals of business analysis in managing projects